Long Term Care

 Is there a special emphasis program associated with this topic?

-Occupational exposure to bloodborne pathogens, tuberculosis, slips, trips and falls, and workplace violence in long term care facilities falls with the OSH Division long term care special emphasis program.
+Occupational exposure to bloodborne pathogens, COVID-19, tuberculosis, slips, trips and falls, and workplace violence in long term care facilities falls with the OSH Division long term care special emphasis program.

 What can I do to protect myself?